 Generally, the negative predictive value (NPV) for the laboratories evaluated was 100%, demonstrating that in general these laboratories did not have problems in reading and identifying negative slides, with exception of one laboratory that reported 83% wherein one negative slide was reported positive (Table 1).
-For the positive slides, the majority of the laboratories obtained a positive predicative value (PPV) of ≥93%.
+For the positive slides, all the laboratories obtained a positive predicative value (PPV) of 100%.
 A Kappa (K) index value greater than 0.8 shows good concordance among evaluators of the slides; it demonstrates that the majority of laboratories have good concordance with the regional reference laboratories, as shown in Table 1.